Speckope/finance-dashboard/README.md

 * Data visualization done using Nivo and real data, ready for pulling data from the backend and working as intended.

 * Beautiful light and dark theme with seamless transition between them, using CSS variables.

-Code implementation by Szymon Kucharski(speckope).
-Design by AR Shakir.